Examples of Anxiety-Related Tics

 Vocal tics are involuntary noises from the voice box, mouth, throat, or nose.
 Like physical tics, simple vocal tics tend to worsen during times of increased stress and anxiety.
 Common vocal tic examples include:

-In some cases, people may experience both physical and vocal tics.
+In some cases, individuals may experience both physical and vocal tics.

 What Causes Anxiety Tics?